-Generally, the sooner you file, the sooner you’ll see the money in the bank.
-The amount that you receive depends on a number of factors, including how much of your income isn’t subject to tax withholding, how many deductions and credits you claim, and how you fill out your W-4, which is the form your employer uses to determine how much to withhold from your paycheck for income taxes.
+Generally, the sooner you file your taxes, the sooner you’ll see your refund in the bank.
+The amount that you receive — if any — depends on a number of factors, including how much of your income isn’t subject to tax withholding, how many deductions and credits you claim, and how you filled out your W-4, which is the form your employer uses to determine how much to withhold from your paycheck for income taxes.

 What’s the Average Tax Refund?

 The average tax refund also varies by state.
-For example, for the 2016 fiscal year, the average across the nation was just over $3,052.
-However, in Maine, the average refund was just under $2,302 while in Texas, the average taxpayer receiving a refund received just under $3,134.
-But, before you get jealous of Texans, remember that receiving a tax refund just means you made an interest-free loan to Uncle Sam, and the government is now paying you back for the extra amounts that were taken out of your paycheck.
+For example, for the 2017 fiscal year, the average across the nation was about $3,186.
+However, in Maine, the average refund was just over $2,321, but in Texas, the average taxpayer got back $3,189.
+But, before you get jealous of those living in Texas, remember that receiving a tax refund just means you made an interest-free loan to Uncle Sam, and the government is now paying you back for the extra amounts that were taken out of your paycheck.

 What to Do With Your Refund